Gabrielle Solis: Reception

 Gabrielle has been generally well received by fans.
 Aya Tsintziras from Screen Rant called Gabrielle as the best character in the series, praising her character arc as the "biggest" and her change from "a spoiled brat who only cares about hair, makeup, and clothing to a caring mother and friend".
 She also called Gaby's struggle on whether to have children "interesting" and stated that her children change her outlook on life.
 Tsintziras also said that Gaby's affair with John "makes sense" due to her feeling "trapped" in her marriage and Carlos not understanding her.

 Gabrielle Rockson from The Things called Gabrielle a household name and a "favourite", stating that people loved her "charm, diva attitude, and witty humor".
-Longoria has received several awards for her role as Gaby.
+Longoria was nominated for a Golden Globe in 2006 for her performance, and won a People's Choice award in 2007.